 He was interested in rap music since his childhood.
 At that time, he learnt the art of break dance and took part in various talent hunt shows in Detroit.

-While attending Romeo High School, he acted as DJ at several parties.
-To perform at basement parties, he joined Bo Wisdom of Groove Time Productions in Michigan.
-It was this time, when he started adopting the name Kid Rock.
+While attending ‘Romeo High School,’ he performed as DJ at several parties.
+To perform in basement parties, he joined Bo Wisdom of ‘Groove Time Productions’ in Michigan.
+During this time, he adopted the name Kid Rock.

 Continue Reading Below